|

 I unlatched the book to follow up on my hunch.
 Then I paused briefly.
 Exploring my train of thought meant I had to take some profound leaps in logic.

-I have always believed in magic and the supernatural.
 To an ordinary person, instant transmutation of the elements (although in small doses), sensing energies, and controlling probabilities would seem like bullshit, but for me, it was an everyday reality.

 If what I had theorized was true, it would shatter my view of magic in this world.

-My big theory relied heavily on the book I had balanced on the banister.
 It had to be much more than I ever imagined.
 I thumbed to “A Spellcaster’s Steadfast Companion,” specifically the section “Manifesting Your Companion.”

-Perusing, I sighed because, as usual, I exercised two of my nastiest habits during my first reading.
-One, I didn’t finish reading the section’s text, and two, I skipped ahead in the first place—something I had only done because the wind tossed the page to an exciting section.
+One, I didn’t finish reading the section’s text, and two, I skipped ahead in the first place—something I had only done because the wind tossed the page to a curious section.

 I picked up the reading where I had stopped, and it laid out some valuable information.